 In the event that Walker sits tonight’s game out, which I think is very likely, MCW should get the starting nod once again.
 His match-up at a first glance is ugly, as The Heat allow the fifth least DK points to PGs this season, but they just lost starting center Hassan Whiteside (knee) for a few weeks.
 Whiteside missed their last game, and their defense looked lost, allowing 115 points to a Knicks team that had lost their best player, PF Kirstaps Porzinigs (ankle) early in the game.
 Carter-Williams is scoring 0.88 DK points per minute with Walker off the court and if he can find any rhythm with his shot, he should easily top five times value in 30-35 minutes.

 C: Bam Adebayo: (4,100) It wasn’t anything flashy, but Adebayo was solid starting for Hassan Whiteside (knee) Wednesday night, putting up 18.75 DK points vs The Knicks.
 The most encouraging thing about this was that he logged 30.3 minutes in this loss, even though the game got out of hand towards the end.
-Whiteside has been officially ruled out again for tonight, which will keep the rookie out of Kentucky as The Heat’s starting center vs The Hornets.
+Whiteside has been officially ruled out again for tonight, which will keep the rookie, out of Kentucky, as The Heat’s starting center vs The Hornets.
 The individual matchup vs Hornets starting center Dwight Howard obviously isn’t appealing (1.52 opponent +/-), but Adebayo is the only player left on this roster that can truly matchup with Howard physically.
-If he can stay out of serious foul trouble, which is likely as he is only averaging 3.3 fouls per 36 minutes, the rookie should approach 30 minutes once again on Friday night.
+If he can stay out of serious foul trouble, which is likely, as he is only averaging 3.3 fouls per 36 minutes, the rookie should approach 30 minutes once again as on Friday night.
 He is scoring 0.73 DK points per minute this year, and with the amount of playing time I am expecting, Adebayo should top 20 DK points, with 30-35 DK point upside.
 His PF/C edibility makes him a friendly option for this slate, and I am fine with him in both cash games and GPPs this evening.